diegodafm/webpack2-relative-aliases/README.md

 ```
 Notice that when overwriting a module/folder you need to specify the `index.js` which is the main file that webpack is referring to.

----

-#### debug
-The debug mode has an output message or all aliases that has been matched and overwritten